ai-toolchainz/squadAI/docs/core-concepts/Memory.md

 )
 ```

-## Benefits of Using crewAI's Memory System
+## Benefits of Using squadAI's Memory System
-- **Adaptive Learning:** Crews become more efficient over time, adapting to new information and refining their approach to tasks.
+- **Adaptive Learning:** Squads become more efficient over time, adapting to new information and refining their approach to tasks.
 - **Enhanced Personalization:** Memory enables agents to remember user preferences and historical interactions, leading to personalized experiences.
 - **Improved Problem Solving:** Access to a rich memory store aids agents in making more informed decisions, drawing on past learnings and contextual insights.

 ## Getting Started
-Integrating crewAI's memory system into your projects is straightforward.
+Integrating squadAI's memory system into your projects is straightforward.
 By leveraging the provided memory components and configurations, you can quickly empower your agents with the ability to remember, reason, and learn from their interactions, unlocking new levels of intelligence and capability.